 The RBDA condition relating to inclusion of PCBs in component closure activity plans is to help ensure that decision documents developed pursuant to regulatory authorities other than TSCA (specifically, Ecology's authorized dangerous waste program) will satisfy TSCA requirements when reviewed by EPA for incorporation into this approval.
-Nothing in this condition is intended to preclude self-implementing re-use, decontamination or disposal of retrieval equipment external to tank s 241-C-103 and 241-C-109 in compliance with applicable rules and requirements prior to submission of documents required by this condition.
+Nothing in this condition is intended to preclude self-implementing re-use, decontamination or disposal of retrieval equipment external to the C-102 Series tanks in compliance with applicable rules and requirements prior to submission of documents required by this condition.

-7) Energy shall maintain and operate a baseline (drywell monitoring) and supplemental (modified static liquid level monitoring/waste material balance) leak detection, monitoring and mitigation (LDMM) system as documented in Section 4.0 of the C-103/C-109 TWRWP, RPP-21895, Rev. 2.
-With respect to this system, Energy shall maintain and conduct retrieval operations pursuant to procedures consistent with Sections 4.2.1 and 4.6 of the process control plan for retrieval of tanks 241-C-103 and 241-C-109, RPP 21895, Rev. 2
+7. Energy shall maintain and operate a baseline (drywell monitoring) and supplemental (modified static liquid level monitoring/waste material balance) leak detection, monitoring and mitigation (LDMM) system as documented in Section 4.0 of the C-102 Series TWRWP, RPP-22393, Rev. 3 as approved by Ecology.
+With respect to this system, Energy shall maintain and conduct retrieval operations pursuant to procedures consistent with Sections 4.2.1 and 4.6 of the C-102 Series TWRWP, including but not limited to high-resolution resistivity (HRR) LDMM deployment documented in Section 4.2.1.3.

-EPA is establishing this condition to ensure, to the extent technically practicable, that potential leaks from tanks 241-C-103 and 241-C-109 are detected during or following retrieval activities.
-Although Energy's RBDA application provides no basis to conclude that either of tanks 241-C-103 and 241-C-109 are currently leaking or is likely to leak during retrieval, the design and age of SSTs in general make it clear than an engineering approach alone to preventing leaks is not defensible.
+EPA is establishing this condition to ensure, to the extent technically practicable, that potential leaks from the C-102 Series tanks are detected during or following retrieval activities.
+Although Energy's RBDA application provides no basis to conclude that any of the C-102 Series tanks are currently leaking or are likely to leak during retrieval, the design and age of SSTs in general make it clear than an engineering approach alone to preventing leaks is not defensible.
 Therefore, EPA considers an explicit condition requiring an LDMM system necessary to demonstrate that the approved retrieval activities do not pose an unreasonable risk of injury.
-EPA is providing specific references to the process control plan document as a performance baseline for procedures necessary to implement the required LDMM system as the basis for this approval.
-EPA understands that portions of this document will not be finalized until shortly before retrieval activities subject to this authorization begin, and that the document may be periodically revised during retrieval.
-To accommodate these expected revisions without delays to retrieval activities, EPA is requiring Energy to maintain procedures on a performance, not proscriptive basis, regardless of the format or organization of the document during retrieval activities.